 Fisheries indicators examined generally support a view that the current SBT stock levels for 4, 5, and 6&7 age groups are well above the historically lowest levels observed in the late 1980s or the mid-2000s.
 CPUE indices for age 5 and 6&7 classes show increasing trends in recent years while the indices for age 4 has fluctuated around recent past 5-year mean.
 The CPUE indices for age 8-11 group have increased since 2011.
-The indices for age class 12+ have fluctuated around at a low level in recent six years.
+The indices for age class 12+ have gradually declined since 2011.
+This decline may relate to very low cohorts of 1999 to 2001.
 The current levels for these older age groups are still low similar to ones observed in past.
 Other age-aggregated (4+ group) CPUE indices that have been used in the operating model and/or management procedure show increasing trends in recent years.
 The current levels of these indices are well above the historically lowest observed in the mid-2000s.